When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

-The Best Time for Stargazing: Moon Phases and Seasons
+The Best Moon for Stargazing: Phases and Seasons

 If you’re a beginner backyard astronomer, whether you’re into stargazing by the campfire or looking at the moon and planets through your telescope, at some point, you’re bound to want to pinpoint the best time for stargazing for a group or individual experience.
 Here’s what to know…